 Our initial source for a used acoustic piano was Craigslist though we did visit a few piano dealers.
 In the price range we had in mind (several hundreds to a few thousands), it was very clear that the Yamaha was regarded as the gold standard.
 The lowest price for a Yamaha we saw listed on Craigslist was a 30-year old P2 for $1000, and by the time we contacted, the piano was already sold!
 The closest we came to buying a used piano was a 35-year old Baldwin 52” upright that was listed in Craigslist by a used piano dealer in San Leandro for $700.
 The piano sounded excellent but we ultimately decided against it for two reasons:

 - The piano did not show very well and the cabinetry would not go at all with the rest of the decor in our home, and

 - The 52” seemed a little too tall a piano for our room.

-- Purchases from a private-party generally do not come with any warranties whatsoever;
+- They generally do not come with any warranties whatsoever;

 - Transportation could be a hassle and employing a professional piano moving outfit can get expensive, and

 - Tuning will add to the overall cost.

 We decided against buying a used piano primarily because of our instructor’s suggestion that we should be prepared to upgrade even if we spend several hundreds for a used piano immediately.
 Rather than having to purchase another one, it made more sense for us to go with a piano we can use for a longer time period.